Report to the Secretary on the Acquiescence of This Government in the Murder of the Jews: Background

 In 1938, U.S. President Franklin D. Roosevelt called for an international conference on the plight of Jewish European refugees.
 Held in Évian-les-Bains, France and known as the Évian Conference, no substantive change resulted.
 The German Foreign Office, in a sardonic reply, found it "astonishing" that other countries would decry Germany's treatment of Jews and then decline to admit them.

 During World War II, in the early 1940s, information about The Holocaust started to become public but was dismissed by many as exaggerated.
 As time passed, it became an increasingly contentious matter in contemporary American politics.
-At the same time, a public fear was generated concerning the security risk posed by admitting refugees to the United States.
+At the same time, a public fear was generated concerning the war-time security risk posed by admitting refugees to the United States.
 The U.S. State Department's Visa Division was responsible for issuing travel visas to foreign nationals seeking to get to the United States.
+That division was under the control of Breckinridge Long, a State Department officer who had expressed admiration for both Mussolini's fascist regime and for Hitler.

 Henry Morgenthau Jr., was the Secretary of the Treasury during the Roosevelt administration.
-By 1943 the State Department publicly confirmed reports of some details of the Nazi plan to annihilate Jews, and Morganthau discussed this with his staff.
+By 1943, the State Department publicly confirmed reports of some details of the Nazi plan to annihilate Jews, and Morgenthau discussed this with his staff.
 Officials at the Treasury Department were disappointed that the 1943 bi-national Bermuda Conference on refugees did not deliver results and suspected that the State Department had delayed financing for the rescue of refugees.